Data Privacy Policy

 We use Google services for analysis and advertising.
 The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.

 The use of Google is based on Art.
 6 (1) f) GDPR.
 The website operator has a legitimate interest in marketing its service products as effectively as possible.
 Your data will also be processed in so-called unsafe third countries, such as the USA.
-The data transfer from Google Ireland Limited to the Google parent company in the USA, other subcontractors and other unsafe third countries is based on the standard contractual clauses of the EU Commission.
+The data transfer from Google Ireland Limited to the Google parent company in the USA, other subcontractors and other unsafe third countries is based on the standard contractual clauses of the EU Commis-sion.
+The USA ares not considered an unsecured third country as long as the current adequacy decision of the Commission is upheld and Google LLC continues to participate in the TATPF.

 Insofar as a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 (1) a) DSGVO and Section 25 (1) of German TTDSG, insofar as the consent includes the storage of cookies or access to information in the user's terminal device (e.g. digital fingerprint) as defined by the TTDSG.
 Consent can be revoked at any time.